ageor/ageor/idler/README.md

 Better desktop version - the game is primarily aimed at mobile, but works perfectly fine on desktops.
 However the UI is clearly designed for touchscreens and does not utilize a full keyboard and mouse.

 Device support - while everything should work, proper testing should be done for various devices and fixes should be implemented to support them properly.

+Tutorial - the game is simple and has few buttons that users may be able to figure out by themselves, but a dedicated tutorial is always welcome.

+# Quick Guide

+At the top is your current capital.
+You will initially be prompted to purchase a business.
+There are two businesses to choose from, that are identical aside from the visuals.

+After purchasing a business, you can buy the various generators multiple times.
+Clicking on the icon of the generator will begin generation and after a short while you will receive the profits.

+At the bottom of the screen there are three buttons.
+The leftmost button opens the manager screen where you can purchase managers to automatically run your generators.

+The middle button will switch between the different businesses, curently "The Barn" and "The Farm".

+The rightmost button will start all idle generators in the selected business.